simulogics/prosperousuniverse-docs/content/wiki/commands-list/_index.md

 _Mandatory parameter: Planet ID_
 Shows the Local Rules of a planet, given that it has an Administration Center.
 Local Rules include taxes on production as well as fees for Local Market ads.

+__MOT__
+_Mandatory parameters: I-administration ID, m-motion ID_
+Displays a motion, including its components, current status and votes.
+This command is only available in government contexts.

+__MOTS__
+_Optional parameter: Planet ID_
+Displays a list of motions for a certain planet.

 __POL__
 _Optional parameter: User name_
 Shows the current and past political offices held by a user, including current runs.